Bobby Witt Jr. Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.8 K/9, the second-best in the league.
+- The 10 strikeouts per nine innings put together by the Twins pitching staff ranks first in MLB.

-- The Twins have a 3.52 team ERA that ranks seventh among all league pitching staffs.
+- The Twins' 3.43 team ERA ranks sixth among all MLB pitching staffs.

-- Twins pitchers combine to give up the ninth-fewest home runs in baseball (25 total, one per game).
+- Twins pitchers combine to rank 11th in baseball in home runs surrendered (26 total, one per game).

-- Mahle makes the start for the Twins, his fifth of the season.
-He is 1-2 with a 3.32 ERA and 22 strikeouts through 21 2/3 innings pitched.
+- Lopez (1-2) takes the mound for the Twins in his sixth start of the season.
+He's put together a 3.00 ERA in 30 2/3 innings pitched, with 39 strikeouts.

-- The righty last appeared in relief on Wednesday, when he threw 2/3 innings against the New York Yankees while giving up hits.
+- In his most recent time out -- out of the bullpen on Thursday -- the right-hander threw 2/3 innings against the Kansas City Royals while surrendering hits.

-- The 28-year-old has an ERA of 3.32, with 9.1 strikeouts per nine innings, in four games this season.
-Opponents are batting .244 against him.

 © 2023 Data Skrive.
 All rights reserved.